SESYNC-ci/ci-spring2016/Lessons/shiny.md

 -   The **user interface** which defines what users will see in the app and its design.
 -   The **server** which defines the instructions for how to assemble components of the app like plots and input widgets.

+When the `shiny` package is installed and loaded, RStudio will identify this file structure and create a green arrow with a **Run App** button when you open a file in the app.
+Note that the file names must be exactly as specified.

 The appearance of the web page (the UI) is controlled by the computer running a live R session.
 When you are logged into [rstudio.sesync.org](rstudio.sesync.org), that session is running on a machine here.
 When you are using standalone RStudio, that session is running on your laptop or desktop.
 Users manipulate elements within the user interface, which triggers R code to run, in turn updating UI objects.